felipemarques/threejs-voxel-fortnite/README.md

-# Voxel Fortnite
+# Voxel Firecraft

-A voxel-style battle royale game inspired by Fortnite, built with Three.js.
+A voxel-style battle royale game inspired by Firecraft, built with Three.js.
 Survive against AI enemies in a shrinking storm zone while managing your resources and exploring the procedurally generated world.
 Also includes Arena (fast skirmish), Matrix (sandbox without enemies) and Studio (build mode) variants.

 ![Main Menu](docs/main-screen.jpg)

 ## 🎮 Game Overview

-Voxel Fortnite is a browser-based 3D survival game where you must eliminate all enemies before the storm closes in.
-The game features voxel-style graphics reminiscent of Minecraft, combined with battle royale mechanics similar to Fortnite.
+Voxel Firecraft is a browser-based 3D survival game where you must eliminate all enemies before the storm closes in.
+The game features voxel-style graphics reminiscent of Minecraft, combined with battle royale mechanics similar to Firecraft.

 ![Gameplay](docs/game-demo-1.jpg)